Characterizations of symplectic polar spaces: Introduction

 \section{Introduction}

-We assume the reader is familiar with basics on polar space and their projective embeddings, for which we refer to \cite{BC}, \cite{S} and \cite{T}.
-So, we are not going to recall the definitions of polar spaces and projective embeddings here.
-We only warn that embeddings are understood to be full, namely they map lines of a given polar space onto projective lines.
-We also fix some terminology and notation for embeddings, to be used in the sequel.
+We assume the reader is familiar with basics on polar spaces, for which we refer to \cite{BC}, \cite{S} and \cite{T}.
+So, we are not going to recall the definition of polar space, singular subspaces, (geometric) hyperplanes and, more generally, subspaces of a polar space.
+Basic definitions of embeddings of polar spaces can be found in Section \ref{emb}.
+By assumption, all polar spaces to be considered in this paper are non-degenerate, thick-lined (all of their lines have at least three points) and do admit lines, namely they have rank at least 2.
+We do not assume the rank to be finite; we shall need this assumption only in a few results.